Antigua Guatemala Facts

 Keep reading to learn all about all that Antigua Guatemala has to offer.

-There are tons of things to do in Antigua these are only 20 of the things I could think of right now.
+There are tons of facts and things to do in Antigua these are only 20 of the things with facts I could think of right now.

 - Churches, Cathedrals, Monasteries, Convents, and Ruins